Captains Courageous (1937 film): In popular culture

-Holden Caulfield, protagonist of the 1951 novel The Catcher in the Rye, is thought to look like Harvey Cheyne, as in the book a prostitute tells Caulfield that he looks like the boy who falls off a boat in a film costarring Melvyn Douglas, though the film is not mentioned by name.
+Holden Caulfield, protagonist of the 1951 J.D.
+Salinger novel The Catcher in the Rye, is thought to look like Harvey Cheyne, as in the book a prostitute tells Caulfield that he looks like the boy who falls off a boat in a film costarring Melvyn Douglas, though the film is not mentioned by name.

-The film is considered a classic semi-documentary record of Grand Banks Schooners fishing under sail.
-The back projection shots of the period fishing schooners under sail are frequently watched by members of the American Sail Training Community for the sailing shots - rather than for the human plot.

 Chris Elliott has stated that Captains Courageous was the inspiration for the film Cabin Boy.